Cogmob/mu/specification.md

     gen/tools.js

 #### build dev

 * run the tools.build.dev(path) function by requiring gen/tools.js, passing the root folder as a parameter
     * deletes the folder gen/dev/src
     * copies from src to gen/dev/src
+    * installs npm modules
     * compiles all the source files in place in gen/dev/src

 #### build single dev

-* similar to build dev but only acts on a single file
+* similar to build dev but only acts on a single file (map from globs to functions)

 #### build release

 * run the tools.build.release(path) function by requiring gen/tools.js, passing
     the root folder as a parameter
     * deletes the folder gen/release/src
     * copies from src to gen/release/src
+    * installs npm modules
     * compiles all source in place in gen/release/src and cleans up
+    * copies the licence and readme from root into gen/release

 #### build single release

-* similar to build release but only acts on a single file
+* similar to build release but only acts on a single file (map from globs to functions)

 #### test dev

 * run the tools.test.dev(path) function by requiring gen/tools.js, passing the root folder as a paramter
     * run all files which end with \_test.js in the gen/dev folder